moonrepo/setup-toolchain/README.md

 ## Inputs

-- `auto-install` - Auto-install tools from the root `.prototools` on setup.
+- `auto-install` - Auto-install proto tools by running `proto install`.
 Defaults to `false`.
+- `auto-setup` - Auto-setup moon toolchains by running `moon setup`.
+Defaults to `false`.
 - `cache` - Toggle caching of the toolchain directory.
 Defaults to `true`.
 - `cache-base` - Base branch/ref to save a warmup cache on.
 Other branches/refs will restore from this base.
 - `cache-version` - Version of the cache.
 Can be used to invalidate keys.
 - `moon-version` - Version of moon to explicitly install.
+Version will be extracted from `.prototools`.
 - `proto-version` - Version of proto to explicitly install.
+Version will be extracted from `.moon/toolchain.yml`.
 - `workspace-root` - Relative path to moon's workspace root if initialized in a sub-directory.
   Defaults to "".